The Bankrate promise

 What is the difference between pet insurance and renters insurance?

 Renters who are pet owners may want to consider having a pet health insurance policy and a renters insurance policy that includes pet liability coverage.
 Each of these policies is designed to cover different scenarios and has its own specific set of coverages.

 Renters insurance is a policy that typically includes coverage for your personal property and liability when you are renting your home or apartment.
 While your landlord’s coverage should cover the actual structure of your rented home, your renter’s insurance is designed to provide coverage for your belongings and your liability exposure.

 Having a pet increases your liability exposure; the American Veterinary Medical Association (AVMA) estimates that 4.5 million people are bitten by dogs each year.
 If you have a pet and it injures someone — by biting them, scratching them, knocking them over or in any other way — you may be facing a large bill for their medical expenses.
 Depending on your specific renters insurance policy, your medical payments coverage and liability coverage may help you pay these expenses.

 Pet insurance is essentially health insurance for pets and can help ease the burden of expensive treatments.
-While coverage options vary, many plans do not cover pre-existing conditions or routine veterinary visits.
+While coverage options and deductible amounts vary, many plans do not cover pre-existing conditions or routine veterinary visits.
 Other plans may cover alternative care such as acupuncture and chiropractics.
 You may have the option to include dental care, X-rays and other medical procedures to the list of covered expenses on a pet care policy.